MfellnerDev/bookstack-backup/README.md

 `Successfully exported & stored file "C:\Users\User\Coding\PyCharm\BookStack\Backup\exports\markdown\hetzner-dedi-documentation-services\mastodon-social-networking-alternative.md".`

 If you get error messages, check the `.env` file.
 If that doesn't help, feel free to open an issue.

+### 6. What's next?

+This script was just written for personal use, but I could imagine myself implementing the following extras in the future:

+  - Possibility to back up the "complete" structure: shelves, books, chapters, and pages

+  - Backup of attachments, images, etc.

+  - Backup of BookStack configuration

+  - Maybe a more beautiful wrapper for the script?
+Idk, maybe an GUI?

+  - Who knows...